zenml-io/zenml/docs/book/mlops_stacks/step_operators/custom.md

 ---
-description: Implement a custom step operator
+description: How to develop a custom step operator
 ---

 {% hint style="warning" %}